Driver Responsibility Assessment Fees for DUI Convictions & Point Accumulation

 Written By: Benjamin Goldman, Esq.

 Depending on the nature of your conviction, you might have been ordered by a Court to pay a ‘Driver Responsibility Assessment” fee.
-Most motorists are so relieved to get out of the building that they don’t ask what this fee is, or where they can pay it.
+This typically comes in the mail a few weeks after the case is resolved.
 Below is a breakdown of the purpose of the fee, how it can be paid and what the approximate ranges are.